sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Use the configure option ``--without-system-python3`` in case you want Python 3 built from scratch.

+Sage will accept versions 3.6.x to 3.9.x; however, support for system python 3.6.x is deprecated and will be removed in the next development cycle.

 You can also use ``--with-python=/path/to/python3_binary`` to tell Sage to use ``/path/to/python3_binary`` to set up the venv.
 Note that setting up venv requires a number of Python modules to be available within the Python in question.
 Currently,